Decent intersection and Tor-rigidity for modules over local hypersurfaces: Rigidity over hypersurfaces

 for each $q>0$.
 This forces $H_q(Y)=0$ for $q>0$, hence $\bold x$ is an $R$-sequence.
 If $\bold x$ is not a full $M$-sequence, we can always add more elements and reach the same conclusion.\\ Assume (2).
 Let $N$ be an $R$ module such that $l(M\tensor_RN)<\infty$.
 Then we can find a full system of parameters $\bold x$ on $M$ such that $\bold x \subset \Ann(N)$.
 As $M$ is Cohen-Macaulay, $\bold x$ is also a full $M$-sequence.
 By assumption, $\bold x$ is an $R$-sequence.
 Thus:

 Finally, $(3)\Rightarrow (4) \Rightarrow (1)$ is just the proof of \ref{HWrg}. \end{proof}

-This result gives necessary conditions for rigidity that are easier to check then rigidity itself.
+This result gives necessary conditions for rigidity that are easier to check than rigidity itself.
 The conditions (2) and (3) are quite familiar.
-They have played a vital role in a group of theorems and conjectures known as the ``homological conjectures".
-Specifically we have (see \cite{Ho4}, \cite{PS}, \cite{Ro}):
+They have played a vital role in a group of Theorems and conjectures known as the ``homological conjectures" (see \cite{Ho4}, \cite{PS}, \cite{Ro}).

-\begin{thm} Let $R$ be a local ring and $M$ an $R$-module of finite projective dimension.
-Then every $M$-sequence is an $R$-sequence. \end{thm} \begin{conj} Let $R$ be a local ring and $M$ an $R$-module of finite projective dimension.
-Then $\dim M +\dim N \leq \dim R$ for any $N$ such that $l(M\tensor_RN)<\infty$. \end{conj}

-Theorem \ref{FP1} is a consequence of the ``intersection theorem", proved by Peskine and Szpiro for $R$ containing a field and by Roberts for the general case.
-Conjecture \ref{FP2} is still wide open even for hypersurfaces in ramified regular local rings.